angelojun26/angelojun26/README.md

 - 👋 Hi, I’m Angelo
 - 👀 I’m interested in Data
-- 🌱 I’m currently learning Data analytics and Vizualization
+- 🌱 Recently transitioned into Data science and Business Analytics.
 - 💞️ I’m looking to collaborate on Related topics
 - 📫 How to reach me at contactrealangelo@gmail.com